jeasx/jeasx/README.md

 This is the `jeasx` core repository.

-Please visit <https://github.com/jeasx/quickstart> to get started.
+Please visit <https://www.jeasx.dev> to learn more.